corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 ### Add-opens

-In Java 17, an application can no longer access an internal Java method due to the new module system.
-If a package is not opened, access will be denied.
-You can circumvent this strong encapsulation by either:
+After upgrading Corda to Java 17, CorDapps no longer have access to internal Java classes due to the strong encapsulation module system introduced in Java 11.
+If your CorDapp still requires access to any internal Java classes, you can open the package by either:

 * Starting the JAR with a command line option:
    ```